frammawiliansyah/ruby-conversation-history/README.md

-# Project Conversation History
+# Ruby Conversation History

-A simple Rails app to record and display project conversation history.
+A simple Rails app to record and display conversation history.

 ## Prerequisites